Cardinals’ Josh Shaw suspended for betting on NFL games

 In the most recent case, Baltimore Colts quarterback Art Schlichter was suspended in 1983 for betting on NFL games and other sporting events.
 He, too, was reinstated the following year.

 The 27-year-old Shaw was a fourth-round draft pick by the Cincinnati Bengals out of USC in 2015.
-He spent three seasons with Cincinnati – starting 12 games in 2016 – and was cut at the start of last season.
+He spent three seasons with Cincinnati and was cut at the start of last season.
 He played four games last year for Kansas City and four games for Tampa Bay.

-Shaw was signed by the Cardinals in the offseason to a one-year deal.
-If he wants to appeal his suspension, he has three days to file notice with the league.
+Shaw was signed by the Cardinals in the offseason.
+He suffered a shoulder injury in the preseason opener and was placed on injured reserve.

 —